 All reports made to such individuals or departments will be reported to the Title IX Coordinator.

-Reports of sexual harassment, domestic violence, dating violence and/or stalking involving students, staff and/or faculty will be reported to the Title IX Coordinator, Whitney Mosley, located in Old Main, Suite 108 at 501 College Street, Cuthbert, Georgia 39840 or 229-732-5949.
+Reports of sexual harassment, domestic violence, dating violence and/or stalking involving students, staff and/or faculty will be reported to the Title IX Coordinator, Jennifer Mitchell, located in the Business Office, 67 McDonald Ave., Cuthbert, Georgia 39840 or 229-732-5946.